MicrosoftEdge/WebView2Feedback/specs/Extensions.md

     HRESULT GetValueAtIndex([in] UINT index, [out, retval] ICoreWebView2BrowserExtension** extension);
 }

-// Maybe should be named EnvironmentGetExtensionsCompletedHandler.
 /// The caller implements this interface to receive the result of
 /// getting the browser Extensions.
 [uuid(2A05565F-DE9D-46E3-AAF7-B866966828F4), object, pointer_default(unique)]
-interface ICoreWebView2GetBrowserExtensionsCompletedHandler : IUnknown {
+interface ICoreWebView2ProfileGetBrowserExtensionsCompletedHandler : IUnknown {
     HRESULT Invoke([in] HRESULT errorCode, [in] ICoreWebView2BrowserExtensionList* extensionList);
 }

-// Maybe should be named EnvironmentAddBrowserExtensionCompletedHandler.
 /// The caller implements this interface to receive the result
 /// of loading an browser Extension.
 [uuid(E81499FE-8BC6-4BA6-BAD7-D21FFA4C3266), object, pointer_default(unique)]
-interface ICoreWebView2AddBrowserExtensionCompletedHandler : IUnknown {
+interface ICoreWebView2ProfileAddBrowserExtensionCompletedHandler : IUnknown {
     HRESULT Invoke([in] HRESULT errorCode, [in] ICoreWebView2BrowserExtension* extension);
 }

 /// The caller implements this interface to receive the result of removing
 /// the browser Extension from the Profile.
 [uuid(BD73ED6B-08A3-4A57-9DD0-2903067632B4), object, pointer_default(unique)]
-interface ICoreWebView2RemoveBrowserExtensionCompletedHandler : IUnknown {
+interface ICoreWebView2BrowserExtensionRemoveCompletedHandler : IUnknown {
     HRESULT Invoke([in] HRESULT errorCode);
 }